 I talked through my course of action with Dr. Geddes-Bruce (and paired it with many hours of internet research) to figure out my plan.
 Turns out, melasma is known for being notoriously difficult to treat, but I’m happy to report: I did it.

-Read on for the 3 most powerful ways to treat melasma, which ones I tried, and what actually ended up working for me.
+So what is the best treatment for Melasma?
+Read on for three of the most powerful ways to treat melasma, which ones I tried, and what actually ended up working for me.

 One search on Sephora will show that there are a lot of options when it comes to over-the-counter hyperpigmentation treatments.
 Some are aimed at halting pigment production by melanocytes (the cause of melasma), while others fade discoloration by lightening skin tone.
 Hydroquinone is often considered the gold standard by dermatologists for treating hyperpigmentation, but it is somewhat controversial (it’s been banned in some countries, but most docs in the U.S. agree that research studies don’t show that it presents a danger.)